 Professor Chanbonpin teaches Lawyering Skills, Criminal Law, Torts, Gender Race and Class, and National Security Law.
 She also taught Introduction to the U.S. Legal System to LLM students in China's State Intellectual Property Office.
 Her scholarly writing considers redress and reparations law, policy, and social movements in the United States.
 In a 2011 article, she proposed the Inclusive Model for Social Healing, a new paradigm for understanding reparations projects.
 This model draws on anti-subordination and narrative principles rooted in LatCrit and Critical Race Theory scholarship, and is a part of the School of the Art Institute Sullivan Gallery's 2012 exhibition, "Opening the Black Box: The Charge is Torture."
 Her work on the law's power to exclude and to include continues in her 2013 article in the U.C.
 Irvine Law Review.

 She is a contributor to the SALT Law blog, and her scholarly work has appeared in the U.C.
 Irvine Law Review, the Northwestern Journal of Law & Social Policy and the Mercer Law Review.

 Truth Stories: Credibility Determinations at the Illinois Torture Inquiry and Relief Commission, 45 Loy.
 U. Chi.
-L.J. __ (forthcoming 2014)
+L.J.
+1085 (2014)

-"Larceny" in The Encyclopedia of Criminology & Criminal Justice, Wiley-Blackwell (2013)
+"Larceny" in The Encyclopedia of Criminology & Criminal Justice (Wiley-Blackwell 2014)

-"Robbery" in The Encyclopedia of Criminology & Criminal Justice, Wiley-Blackwell (2013)
+"Robbery" in The Encyclopedia of Criminology & Criminal Justice (Wiley-Blackwell 2014)